NDepend

 • (string fn, string ln, int by)

-…are considered as equivalent by the compiler.
-However, for each reference the C# compiler keeps track of the items names.
-For example person3 is typed as (string fn, string ln, int by).
-Replacing person3.fn with person3.firstName provokes a compiler error.
+…are considered equivalent by the compiler.
+However, for each variable person1, person2 or person3, the C# compiler keeps track of the items’ names.
+For example, person3 is typed as (string fn, string ln, int by).
+Replacing person3.fn with person3.FirstName provokes a compiler error.

-In the code sample above, notice that person1.birthYear is left untouched by the call to IncreaseBirthYear().
-This is because ValueTuple<..> is a structure and not a class so it is passed by-value to IncreaseBirthYear().
+In the code sample above, notice that person1.BirthYear is left untouched by the call to IncreaseBirthYear().
+This is because ValueTuple<..> is a structure and not a class so it is passed by-value to the method IncreaseBirthYear().
 You can still use the ref keyword to pass that value person1 by-reference through a managed pointer and be able to reflect state changes performed in the method IncreaseBirthYear().

-Interestingly enough, if we decompile the first named item syntax code sample, we can see that the compiled IL code doesn’t keep a trace of ItemX fields name.
+Interestingly enough, if we decompile the first named item syntax code sample, we can see that the compiled IL code doesn’t keep a trace of ItemX fields’ name in source code.

 named member ValueTuple C# syntax decompiled

-However when value tuples with named items are publicly visible, the fields’ names get stored in the assembly’s metadata so the names can be harnessed from client assemblies.
+However, when ValueTuples with named items are publicly visible, the compiler stores the fields’ names in the assembly’s metadata, allowing client assemblies to harness these names.
 The screenshot below shows a solution with a console project referencing a library project.
-The library project has a method GetMethod() that returns this named value tuple: (string firstName, string lastName, int birthYear).
-This method is called from the console project and the person value is gathered through a var local variable.
-We can see that the field’s names firstName, lastName and birthYear are still usable from the console project, despite being mentioned nowhere in this project.
+The library project has a method GetMethod() that returns this named ValueTuple: (string firstName, string lastName, int birthYear).
+This method, called from the console project, gathers the person value through a var local variable.
+In the console project, you can still use the field names firstName, lastName, and birthYear, even if this project doesn’t mention them anywhere

 named member ValueTuple C# syntax decompiled 2